All Episodes

 That's what they've been telling everybody.

-I refuse to play doctor on radio and TV, but so if Louis Gomert, who was very public about the fact, and and we talk to him almost every day when he got sick.
+But so, if Louis Gomert, who was very public about the fact, and we talked to him almost every day when he got sick, you know, Louis Gohmert has natural immunity.

 There was a Cleveland clinic study last week that says that you don't need to get a vaccine.

-Louie, I don't know if you did or not, but that's you don't have to share it if you don't want to.
+Louis, I don't know if you did or not, but that's you don't have to share it if you don't want to.

 It's your business.

-Um but now they're finding people.
+But now they're fining people.

 How do they get away with finding people?

-If if their facts are that they're trying to find someone who is vaccinated, um, or compel them to reveal their medical treatment vaccination, or they get fined.
+If their facts are that they're trying to find someone who is vaccinated or compel them to reveal their medical treatment, vaccination, or they get fined, you know, that gives them some trouble.

 Now, no court has ever decided on the viability of fines for punishment since the 27th Amendment went into place because it's the newest amendment.